Student Impact Grants

 Presented to: Burke Shouse at Claremont High School

-Funding will support the purchase of audio equipment needed to enable outdoor rehearsals and performances.
-The audio equipment will be particularly useful this year once students are allowed to return to campus in small numbers, but will also enable outdoor performances and rehearsals for years to come.
+Funding supported the purchase of audio equipment needed to enable outdoor rehearsals and performances.
+The audio equipment was particularly useful in 2021 once students are allowed to return to campus in small numbers, but will also enable outdoor performances and rehearsals for years to come.

 Outdoor Learning Center – $1,200